 These days, “coronavirus” is often prefaced with the word “novel,” because that’s precisely what it is: a new strain in a family of viruses we’ve all seen before — and, in some form, had.
 According to the WHO, coronaviruses are a large family of viruses that range from the common cold to much more serious diseases.
 These diseases can infect both humans and animals.
 The strain that began spreading in Wuhan, the capital of China’s Hubei province, is related to two other coronaviruses that have caused major outbreaks in recent years: severe acute respiratory syndrome (SARS) and Middle East respiratory syndrome (MERS).

 Symptoms of a coronavirus infection range in severity from respiratory problems to cases of pneumonia, kidney failure and a buildup of fluid in the lungs.
+They may appear 2 to 14 days after exposure to the virus.

 Covid-19 spreads more easily than SARS and is similar to other coronaviruses that cause cold-like symptoms, experts have said.
 It appears to be highly transmissible, and since cases are mild, the disease may be more widespread than current testing numbers suggest.